The-fAi-Empire/complexity/perplexity/extension/docs/dx.md

    - At the current size of the project, dev server might take up to 30 seconds to finish transpiling the necessary code for the extension to work **initially**.
    - HMR not working?
 Refer to [HMR Support](./hmr.md).

-6. Enable "Developer mode" in your browser
+5. Enable "Developer mode" on `chrome://extensions`
-7. Load the extension from the `perplexity/extension/dist/chrome` folder
+6. Load the extension from the `perplexity/extension/dist/chrome` folder

 ### Build Process